Menu

 An AUP is not just a set of rules for employees using the company’s technological resources.
 It’s an educational document that teaches employees proper information security and data management practices.
 It’s also a semi-legal document that can have repercussions for those who don’t follow the guidelines.

-What sets an AUP apart from other user agreements – like the standard end-user license agreement (EULA) that most people quickly skim before hitting “I accept” – is that it applies to a much larger system.
+What sets an AUP apart from other user agreements (e.g., the end-user license agreement, or EULA, most people skim before hitting “I accept”) is it applies to a much larger system.
 While an EULA is for a single piece of software, an AUP applies to entire networks and websites.
 It addresses how employees are expected to comport themselves while using your business’s resources.
 While a EULA focuses on the client (end user), an AUP is for employees.

-In addition to educating your team on proper and improper device and network use, the policy clearly outlines sanctions that may occur to those who fail to comply.
+In addition to educating your team on proper and improper device and network use, an AUP clearly outlines sanctions that may occur for those who fail to comply.
 An acceptable use policy can also help legally protect your organization in the event of a security breach or audit.
 It’s an integral part of every IT security protocol and can prove due diligence.

 There are multiple benefits to having an acceptable use policy in place, including the following: